-- Class teachers, subject coordinators, Phase Group Leaders / assistant Head available to organise informal meetings with staff, if required. - Teachers are welcome to come and discuss any concerns or share successes with Senior Leaders at any time. - Cancelling of non-essential meetings at busy times of the year e.g. when reports are due - Involvement in the Wellbeing Award has enabled us to bring in an external consultant to review current practices and procedures and to identify anything that is unnecessary or ineffective

-- Access to a counselling programme and physio therapy sessions via Workplace Options 0800 243 458 or email assistance@workplaceoptions.com - An audit of all school policies is currently being undertaken to ensure staff wellbeing is given consideration in all aspects of school life. - Subject leaders have time out of the classroom to carry out additional duties - All staff members take ownership for managing their time - Key deadlines are known in advance so that staff can plan their workload accordingly - The school will always try to accept requests for personal days such as graduations, sports days etc. - The marking and planning policies have been reviewed in order to reduce workload - The school pays for flu jabs for all staff - Snooze mornings are an option for all staff - Please also refer to Beam County Work Life Balance Policy
+- Teachers are welcome to come and discuss any concerns or share successes with Senior Leaders at any time. - Cancelling of non-essential meetings at busy times of the year e.g. when reports are due. - Access to a counselling programme and health sessions via Workplace Options 0800 243 458 or email assistance@workplaceoptions.com - Subject leaders may have time out of the classroom to carry out additional duties - All staff members have access to BlueSky and can take responsibility for their own CPD - Key deadlines are known in advance so that staff can plan their workload accordingly - The marking and planning policies have been reviewed in order to reduce workload - The school pays for flu jabs for all staff